Shahrizat Abdul Jalil: Early life and education

 Shahrizat was born on 15 August 1953 in Penang.
 She was an active student in academics and also curricular activities.
 She attended Northam Road Girls' School and Madrasah Tarbiah Islamiah during her primary years, and pursued her secondary education at St. George's Girls' School.
-She then continued her school education in the prestigious Kolej Tunku Kurshiah in Seremban, Negeri Sembilan.
-She attended University Malaya Law School graduated with distinction in 1976.
+She then continued her school education in the Kolej Tunku Kurshiah in Seremban, Negeri Sembilan.
+She attended University Malaya Law School and graduated with distinction in 1976.
 She then served as a magistrate for three years.
 Shahrizat was later appointed as the Assistant Treasury Solicitor.
 She leaves the public service sector in 1980 to become a partner in a law firm.
 Shahrizat was with Soo Thein Ming & Shahrizat for 16 years before she started her own legal firm, Tetuan Shahrizat & Tan, on 1 July 1983.

 Ministership

-Shahrizat became the first Minister for Women and Family Development when the ministry was created by Prime Minister Mahathir Mohamad in 2001.
-Later, when Abdullah Ahmad Badawi became Prime Minister, he revamped the ministry and renamed it to Ministry for Women, Family and Community Development.
+Shahrizat became the first minister for women and family development when the ministry was created by Prime Minister Mahathir Mohamad in 2001.
+Later, when Abdullah Ahmad Badawi became prime minister, he revamped the ministry and renamed it to Ministry for Women, Family and Community Development.

-She was also acting Federal Territories Minister from 16 October 2005 until 16 February 2005, when fellow UMNO member Mohd Isa Abdul Samad had to step down from the post after being found guilty of corruption charges.
+She was also acting Federal Territories Minister from 16 October 2005 until 14 February 2006, when fellow UMNO member Mohd Isa Abdul Samad had to step down from the post after being found guilty of corruption charges.
 Zulhasnan Rafique was later chosen to fill the post.